1e4/awesome-letsbuild/README.md

 [Unreal Learning](https://learn.unrealengine.com/) is a learning platform for many different pathways of using Unreal, from content creators to programmers.

 [Unreal Engine YouTube Channel](https://www.youtube.com/user/UnrealDevelopmentKit) has lots of trainings, webinars, and tips & tricks available on many different concepts that you'd need to understand to be able to make games successfully in Unreal.

+## Tools

+[Cute Asset Pipeline](https://powerc9000.itch.io/cute-asset-pipeline) tool to export PSD layers to PNGs and bundle them into a texture atlas.
+Also helps you tag an manage your PDS assets.